 The International Fund engages in leverage by investing in MSCI EAFE Index (USD) derivatives or MSCI Emerging Market Index (USD) derivatives, the notional value of which equals approximately 20% of the Portfolio's net assets.
-The Portfolio's derivatives exposure is backed by a portfolio of fixed income securities representing approximately 20% of the Portfolio's net assets.
+The Portfolio's net assets.
 An MSCI EAFE Index (USD) derivative or MSCI Emerging Market Index (USD) derivative is a derivative contract, typically a swap agreement, that uses the MSCI EAFE Index (USD) or MSCI Emerging Market Index (USD) as its reference asset.
-The portion of the International Fund invested in derivatives seeks to track the daily performance of the MSCI EAFE Index (USD) or MSCI Emerging Market Index (USD) (the "Swaps Strategy") and invests in such derivatives in addition to or in place of companies within the MSCI EAFE Index (USD) derivative or MSCI Emerging Market Index (USD).
+The portion of the International Fund invested in derivatives seeks to track the daily performance of the MSCI EAFE Index (USD) or MSCI Emerging Market Index (USD) as its reference asset.
+The portion of the International Fund invested in derivative or MSCI Emerging Market Index (USD) or MSCI Emerging Market Index (USD) or in place of companies within the MSCI EAFE Index (USD) derivative or MSCI Emerging Market Index (USD).
 In addition to swaps, the International Fund may invest in other types of derivatives including options, futures, options on futures, and other similar instruments.
 For purposes of the International Fund's 80% test, MSCI EAFE Index (USD) derivatives and MSCI Emerging Market Index (USD) derivatives will be counted as equity securities and will be valued at notional value rather than market value.